 Encourage lots of comments and polite disagreements, and different points of view.
-Never ever, ask a question with only one right answer.
+Never, ever, ask a question with only one right answer.
 Those are comprehension questions, not discussion questions.
 They are boring and tend to stifle discussion.
 It is so important that kids feel free to give their opinions without fear of being “wrong”.

 Contrary to popular belief, memorization, like picking a poem, play, or book to bits, increases enjoyment.
-You don’t have to memorize with every book you read, but if a book has an iconic or really impactful passage, commit it to memory.
+You don’t have to memorize from every book you read, but if a book has an iconic or really impactful passage, commit it to memory.
 You can have everyone memorize the same passage or let them each pick their own favorite to memorize.